MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 - [Enable the Temporary Access Pass policy](howto-authentication-temporary-access-pass.md#enable-the-temporary-access-pass-policy)

 >[!Note]
->Microsoft Entra Verified ID is part of the Entra Suite license.
+>Microsoft Entra Verified ID is part of the Microsoft Entra Suite license.

 Some organizations might choose other methods than Microsoft Entra Verified ID to onboard users and issue them their first credential.
 Microsoft recommends those organizations still use TAPs, or another way that lets a user onboard without a password.
 For example, you can [provision FIDO2 security keys using Microsoft Graph API (preview)](how-to-enable-passkey-fido2.md#provision-fido2-security-keys-using-microsoft-graph-api-preview).